smchavan/Resume-Supriya-Chavan/README.md

  *	Web Technologies: HTML, CSS, DHTML, XML, XAML, and UWP App Development
  *	In depth working knowledge of Dockerizing of applications using Kubernetes, Postman RabbiMq
 ## TECHNICAL EXPERIENCE:
-### Software Developer at In-Consulting (Akshaya Corporation), Redmond, WA                                  	02/2020 – present
+### Software Developer at In-Consulting (Akshaya Corporation), Redmond, WA                                  	02/2020 – Present
 Working on the feature enhancements of the developed Ecommerce application with Rest services.
-### TA at Kal Academy, Redmond, WA                                                                                                    09/2019 – 01/2020
+### TA at Kal Academy, Redmond, WA                                                                           09/2019 – Present
 Assisting the Software Development BootCamp students with their projects in UWP App Development Ecommerce application with REST API, Entity Framework Core, ASP.Net, Microservices and grading their assignments or projects.
 As a Teaching Assistant, I am helping other participants hone their algorithm and programming skills.

 ## EDUCATION: